When it comes to edible landscaping and growing your own food, you want to make sure that the plants you choose are plants that are useful to you.

 Onions can be grown successfully from sets, or transplants.
 They require a long growing season, so do not directly plant seeds into garden soil.
 Sets are small sized dry onion bulbs that were grown a year earlier and are re-planted into your garden to continue to grow and mature.
 Transplants are young plants that were started indoors in March to give them a head start and are available in the bedding plants.
 Onions can be harvested throughout the season.

 Peas are a nice addition to any garden if you have the space.
 Directly sow seed into garden soil in May.
-There are different types to choose from.
-Tall varieties that need to be staked or bush types.
-Other choices include shelling types which are shelled and only the pea is eaten, snow peas which are grown for their shells and snap peas which is a cross between snow peas and shell peas, that can be eaten whole when the pod is young and shelled later as the pod matures.
+There are different types to choose from; Tall varieties that need to be staked, or bush types, which are shorter and don’t usually require staking.
+Other choices include shelling types which are shelled and only the pea is eaten, snow peas which are grown for their shells, and snap peas which is a cross between snow peas and shell peas that can be eaten whole when the pod is young and shelled later as the pod matures.
 If space is a concern, plant a row of peas on the outside edge of the garden so that the plant can spill over.
 It also makes it easier to pick a few peas to eat raw as you pass by them!

 Broccoli, Cauliflower, Brussels Sprouts, Kale and Cabbage all belong to the same family and have the same growing requirements.
 They are a cool season crop and take up a fair amount of space.
 They are better planted into the garden as transplants.

-Tomatoes are a favourite but require a long growing season and do not tolerate frost, so will need extra protection when there is a threat of frost.
+Tomatoes are a favourite but require a long growing season and do not tolerate frost, so they will need extra protection when there is a threat of frost.
 Start seeds indoors in March or buy them as bedding plants, and plant out in late May.
 They also do well in containers.
 There are different types and varieties to choose from.
 Large beefsteak to small cherry and everything in between.
 You may want to try a couple different types.
+For more information on tomatoes please check out the post we have dedicated to them.